34tzl/jumpage/README.md

 - Download your jumpage
 - Unzip the archive
-- upload the files
+- Upload the files
-- Enjoying the simplicity of your new Website
+- Enjoy the simplicity of your new Website

 About jumpage Your web concept
 ==============================